6thquake/react-material/ROADMAP.md

 That feature was removed 2 years ago from the most popular browser.
 My point is, our needs have evolved quite a bit since then.

-Back in the beginning of Material-UI, we had many issues with the first **LESS approach**.
+Back in the beginning of React-Material, we had many issues with the first **LESS approach**.
 Aside from [the problem with CSS at scale](https://speakerdeck.com/vjeux/react-css-in-js) raised by @vjeux, we had the following ones:
 - We had a **dependency** on the LESS build chain with no way to abstract it away.
 Users needed to change their theme variables. @gpbl was maintaining a [SASS version]( https://github.com/gpbl/material-ui-sass).
 (Today, we could be using *[cssnext](http://cssnext.io/)*).